 Emancipation is the act of freeing slaves by decree, legislation or manumission.

-An empire is group of colonies under the political and/or economic control of a powerful nation (the imperial power or ‘mother country’).
+An empire is a group of colonies under the political and/or economic control of a powerful nation (the imperial power or ‘mother country’).
 At the time of the American Revolution, significant global empires were ruled by Britain, France, Spain, Holland and Portugal.

-The ‘Evil Genius’ is a demonic figure that occasionally appears in 18th century political propaganda.
+The ‘Evil Genius’ is a demonic figure that occasionally appears in 18th-century political propaganda.
 The Evil Genius represented sinister or malevolent forces and influences.
 He was often portrayed giving bad or malicious advice to political leaders.

 In politics, the executive is a person or group responsible for the leadership and day to day administration of the government.
-In Britain executive power rested with the monarch, the prime minister and his cabinet.
+In Britain, executive power rested with the monarch, the prime minister and his cabinet.
 In the United States from 1789, executive power rested with the president.